Union-Square-holiday-market-in-nyc

 The Grand Bazaar was founded in 1982 as a school fundraiser and has maintained its mission nearly forty years later, donating 100% of its profits to public schools to fund classroom essentials and arts programs.

-The Grand Bazaar is set up over 43,000 square feet on 77th street, with both indoor and outdoor booths.
+The Grand Bazaar is set up over 43,000 square feet on 77th Street, with both indoor and outdoor booths.
 The holiday market runs on Sundays during the holiday season (be sure to check their social media for exact times and weather updates) and is the perfect place to pick up gifts from small, independent vendors while supporting NYC schools.

 Past vendors include The Lobster Studio (crustacean-themed greeting cards, stationery, and gifts), Daivia (hand-crafted slippers), and Sweets by Ang (delectable cupcakes).